-The Global Innovation Index (GII) provides detailed metrics about the innovation performance of 127 countries and economies around the world.
+The Global Innovation Index (GII) provides detailed metrics about the innovation performance of 131 economies around the world.
 The index is the result of a collaboration between Cornell University, INSEAD, and the World Intellectual Property Organization (WIPO).
 The GII has gained international recognition, establishing itself as both a leading reference on innovation and a ‘tool for action’ for decision makers.
 It recognises the link between innovation as an engine for economic and social growth in an increasingly knowledge-based global economy.

-One of the 81 indicators used to measure a country’s innovation performance is the number of accredited certificates to the quality management system standard, ISO 9001.
+One of the 80 indicators used to measure a country’s innovation performance is the number of accredited certificates to the quality management system standard, ISO 9001.

-The 2017 report can be accessed from the Global Innovation Index website.
+The 2020 report can be accessed from the Global Innovation Index website.

-Source: Cornell University, INSEAD, and WIPO (2017): The Global Innovation Index 2017: Innovation Feeding the World, Ithaca, Fontainebleau, and Geneva.
+Source: Cornell University, INSEAD, and WIPO (2020): The Global Innovation Index 2020: Who Will Finance Innovation?, Ithaca, Fontainebleau, and Geneva.